google/applied-computing-series/ac1/_sources/manipulating_data/joining_data.rst

 has the median age for each state from 2010.
 Add a new column for median state age using *VLOOKUP*.

+.. shortanswer:: death_age_correlation

-Question: What is the correlation between the death rate and the median age?
+   What is the correlation between the death rate and the median age?

 .. image:: figures/median_age_death_rate.png